 The Theta X has two sensors of 1/2 inch each, thanks to this it can take 360° photos with a resolution of 60MP.
 Overall this gives good-quality photos, which are sharp and dynamic.
 Indoors, the camera is able to reduce overexposure and capture plenty of detail with auto-HDR mode.
 On the other hand, the colors can sometimes appear dull and, unlike the Z1, the Theta X does not have a RAW mode to correct these color defects.
 However, it is possible via the touch screen to manually adjust the bit rate, ISO, shutter delay, and exposure.

 Ricoh has never designed its cameras with video in mind first.
 That said, this device is now capable of taking videos, 25 min max, in 5.7k@30fps or 4K@60fps.
-The camera, therefore, aligns on this point with the Insta One X3.
-On the other hand, the quality of stabilization, unchanged since the Z1, is still below the competition, it’s clear that you will not be able to use the Theta X as an Action Cam.
-The camera also has an image stitching feature built into the camera.
+The camera, therefore, aligns with this point on the Insta One X4.
+On the other hand, the quality of stabilization, unchanged since the Z1, is still below the competition.
+You will not be able to use the Theta X as an Action Cam.
+The camera also has an image stitching feature built into it.
 You will not have to recompose them via software afterward: this considerably reduces the processing time.

 RICOH THETA Z1: the choice for pro photography